fatcatdog/SpringJpaVueJsTodoApp/README.md

 This is a "todo" or "task manager" CRUD app.
 On my local machine I have Docker(optional), Node.js, npm, Maven, Java 8, and MySql 8 running.
 I was on a Mac when I built these apps so Windows terminal commands likely differ.

 This fullstack application contains the following:

 -MySql database

--Java 8, SpringBoot, JPA
+-Java 8, SpringBoot, JPA (located in the demo folder of this repo)

--VueJs frontend
+-VueJs frontend  (located in the client folder of this repo)

 ![Users can see all tasks](/images/pictureOfTodoApp.png)